Alice Schwarzer: Biography and positions

 When EMMA changed to bimonthly release in 1993, she continued to write an increasing number of books, among them one about Petra Kelly and Gert Bastian, called Eine tödliche Liebe (Deadly Love), and biographies of Romy Schneider and Marion Dönhoff.
 In total, she has released 19 books as a writer, and 21 as publisher, as of 2014.

 Regarding prostitution in Germany, she campaigned against the law of 2002 that fully legalized brothels.
 She views prostitution as violence against women, and favors laws like those in Sweden, where the sale of sexual acts is legal, but their purchase is not.

 She published an autobiography, Lebenslauf (Curriculum vitae), in 2011.

 She has been highly critical of political Islamism and the position of women in Islam; she favors prohibitions against women in public schools or other public settings wearing the hijab, which she considers a symbol of oppression.
-She is also a believer in the Eurabia conspiracy theory, a conspiracy theory popular among far-right activists and neo-nazis.
+She is also a believer in the far-right Eurabia conspiracy theory, which posits that globalist entities, led by French and Arab powers, aim to Islamize and Arabize Europe.

 She has written in favor of the continued legality of circumcision of male children.

 In June 2018, Schwarzer married her long-time life and business partner Bettina Flitner.

 Her most recent book, Transsexualität.
 Was ist eine Frau?
 Was ist ein Mann?
 Eine Streitschrift (2022), she claims that transgender people, which she calls "transgenderism", are a trend and advocates for retaining protections exclusively for cisgender women.
 For this, she has been criticised as transphobic.

 Furthermore, she claims that transgender people are homosexual people that do not want to be homosexual and promotes the rapid-onset gender dysphoria theory, which has been widely criticized for being scientifically unsupported.

 She has also been called a TERF for these reasons.

 In February 2023, she and Sahra Wagenknecht wrote the Manifest für Frieden (lit.
 'Manifesto for peace'), a petition against the delivery of weapons to Ukraine.